CS342/2024-PICS/README.md

 - Testing: For the Onboarding Flow

 Karan Soin
 - Questionnaires Page: UI set up and refinement for the questionnaires page.
-Questionnaires Scheduler to schedule the questionnaires at appropriate times, intervals, and recurrences
+Questionnaires Scheduler to schedule the questionnaires at appropriate times, intervals, and allowing patients to retake tests if any errors occurred.
+Also sets questionnaires to ensure they are recurring every 2 weeks
-- Assessment Tasks: Added the Stroop Test, UI Revamp and Refinement
+- Assessment Tasks: Added the Stroop Test, UI Revamp for the page and all three Assessment Tests, and Refinement of code and overall UI
-- Testing: For the Questionnaires page
+- Testing: Both UI and Unit tests for code coverage of the the Questionnaires and Scheduler for tasks.

 Yuren Sun:
 - Health Vitals Page: Health dashboard page set up and refinement.
 HealthKit samples collection and health data visualization for step count, heart rate, and oxygen saturation